 There are some stone benches where you’ll be able to safely leave your belongings and get ready to jump into the water.

 From the top of the wall, the drop into the Oxman Cenote is about 3 meters deep.
-You can either jump off the edge of the platform, enter the water via the rope swing or use the staircase.
+You can either jump off the edge of the platform, enter the water via the rope swing, or simply use the staircase.

 Find All → Hotels / Hostels / Resorts in Valladolid

-BEST TOURS IN VALLADOLID
+BEST YUCATAN TOURS

 BEST TIME TO VISIT VALLADOLID